-John Klier's opus magnum on the Jewish question in the epoch of Alexander II elaborates the theme of Jewish schools in the context of discussions in the press and publicistics.
-Klier shows that by the middle of the 1860s the view that the government's involvement in the religious education of Jews was bankrupt reigned in the Russian and the Russian-Jewish press.
-The turning point in the history of the Uvarov system Klier considers to be 1864, when the Vilna (now Vilnius) General-Governor, M. N. Murav'ev, troubled by the depolonization of the region, began to introduce Russian language into the elementary education of non-Russian groups and particularly issued orders about the opening of "people schools" (narodnye shkoly) or Russifying schools for Jews.
-In the framework of Klier's conception this observation is confirmed by the course of the discussion on the same question in the nationalist press, though the author's assertion that Murav'ev may have "simply seized the state Jewish primary schools and turned them into 'Russifying schools'" is erroneous.
-Exaggerating the brutality, Klier's narrative draws a straight line from the establishment of people's schools to the actual abolition of the Uvarov system in 1873 and the introduction in the 1880s of the numerus clausus, drastically limiting the access of Jews to institutions of higher education.
+John Klier's magnum opus on the Jewish question in the epoch of Alexander II elaborates the theme of Jewish schools in the context of discussions in the press.
+According to Klier, by the middle of the 1860s most of the Russian and Russian-Jewish press had come to the view that the government's involvement in the religious education of Jews was bankrupt.9 Klier considers the turning point in the history of the Uvarov system to be 1864, when the Vilna General-Governor M.N.
+Murav'ev, obsessed with the goal of depolonization of the region, began to introduce Russian language into the elementary education of non-Russian groups and, more specifically, ordered the opening of "people's schools" (narodnye shkoly) for the Russification of Jews.
+Klier's assertion is apparently confirmed by discussion on the same question in the nationalist press, though the author's claim that Murav'ev may have "simply seized the state Jewish primary schools and turned them into 'Russifying schools'" is erroneous.
+Exaggerating the brutality involved, Klier's narrative draws a straight line from the establishment of people's schools to the abolition of the Uvarov system as a whole in 1873 and the introduction in the 1880s of the so-called numerus clausus, which drastically limited the access of Jews to institutions of higher education.10 Proposing that the trajectory of events was in fact significantly more complex than Klier's account allows, this essay will show that in the first years after the suppression of the January uprising, the local bureaucracy undertook an effort to reinvigorate the separate and religion-based system of education and to effectuate a more decisive transformation of Jewish identity.